aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 rewriting system---disassembling, transforming, and reassembling, it'd be nice to transform without worrying about the mechanics of cell and free variables---and it might take roughly the same amount of code.
-Being different from CPython's approach, it's riskier.
+In varying from CPython's approach, it's riskier.

 ### Code for functions